SkySynn/Python_MMORPG/README.md

 ## How to Play

-[Instructions for playing the game.
-For example:]
+Instructions for playing the game:

 * Use the ZQSD keys to move.
 * Click to attack.
 * Press E to interact with NPCs.
+* more soon

 ## Contributing